 The best airbrush type for painting miniatures is a gravity-fed, double action airbrush.

-In general, a gravity-feed airbrush, such as the Badger Patriot 105 or IWATA HP-CS, will work great for base coating, priming, and painting details.
-These airbrushes have nozzle openings of 0.3mm or larger, which make clogging less likely and more useful for spraying regular hobby paint.
+In general, a gravity-feed dual action airbrush, such as the Badger Patriot 105 or IWATA HP-CS, will work great for base coating, priming, and painting details.
+These gravity feed airbrushes have nozzle openings of 0.3mm or larger, which make clogging less likely and more useful for spraying regular hobby paint.
+For more versatility, all of the recommended airbrushes for miniatures have interchangeable needle and nozzle parts.
 Check out the articles below for more information about how to use airbrushes for different applications.

-- For my recommended list of airbrushes, check out my review of 10 airbrushes for any miniature painting skill level and application.
+- For my recommended list of airbrushes for miniatures, check out my review of 10 airbrushes for models and miniatures.

-- To learn how to use your airbrush to prime miniatures and models, here’s a guide for using your airbrush with primers.
+- To learn how to use your airbrush to prime miniatures, here’s a guide for using your airbrush with primers.

 - If you have a collection hobby acrylic paints, here’s how to thin paints for airbrushing models.